NakulLimbani/Kathanam_Bridging_Communication_for_the_Deaf_and_Mute/README.md

-Indian Sign Language (ISL): Offers a variety of lessons, from beginner to advanced levels.
-American Sign Language (ASL): Courses designed to teach the basics of ASL, including common phrases, signs, and grammar.
+Indian Sign Language (ISL): Offers a variety of lessons, from beginner to advanced levels American Sign Language (ASL): Courses designed to teach the basics of ASL, including common phrases, signs, and grammar
-Autism: Tailored courses aimed at making learning accessible for individuals on the autism spectrum, with a focus on visual aids and simplified lessons.
+Autism: Tailored courses aimed at making learning accessible for individuals on the autism spectrum, with a focus on visual aids and simplified lessons
 Learning Features on the Home Screen:

 Sign Animation: Courses include animations demonstrating signs for better understanding.